ztyyLV/web-twain-docs/info/api/WebTwain_Acquire.md

 ## Unit

 Return or set the unit of measure for all quantities.
-Note that this setting is only effective for TWAIN (hardware) related operations.
+Note that this setting is only effective for TWAIN/ICA (hardware) related operations.

 **Syntax**